Cohomology jump loci of 3-manifolds: Resonance varieties

-Two $\cdga$s $A$ and $B$ are {\em weakly equivalent} (or just {\em $q$-equivalent}) if there is a zig-zag of quasi-isomorphisms (or $q$-isomorphisms) connecting $A$ to $B$, in which case we write $A\simeq B$ (or $A\simeq_q B$).
+with arrows going either way.
+In this case, we write $A\simeq B$ (or $A\simeq_q B$).
 A $\cdga$ $(A,\D)$ is said to be {\em formal}\/ (or just {\em $q$-formal}) if it is weakly equivalent (or just $q$-equivalent) to its cohomology algebra, $H^{\hdot}(A)$, endowed with the zero differential.